data-players/deploy-archipelago-classic/README.md

 First make sur you get docker and docker-compose install on your server Make sure you have an usable domain name, then create 2 sub-domain for middleware and frontend (Exemple data.myDomain.com and myDomain.com)
+Of course you need a server working with linux.

 ### 1 Fork the Deploye repo